exalearn/ExaMol/docs/components/store.rst

 -------

 Recipes define how to compute property of a molecule from multiple energy computations.
-All are based on the :class:`~examol.store.recipes.PropertyRecipe` object, and provide a function to compute the property from a molecule data record and second to generate the list of computations required to complete a computation.
+All are based on the :class:`~examol.store.recipes.base.PropertyRecipe` object, and provide a function to compute the property from a molecule data record and second to generate the list of computations required to complete a computation.